sparkflows/sparkflows-docs/docs/user-guide/python/pyspark.rst

 Example 1
 -------

-Below is an example code for the PySpark Node.
+Below is an example code for the PySpark Node:

 .. code-block:: python
     :linenos: